The Illinois High School Association (IHSA) is proud to announce its 10th class of recipients of the IHSA Distinguished Media Service Award.

 MIKE CLARK

 In the mid-1970’s, a reader of the Manteno News sent a letter to the editor asking why there was no coverage of high school sports in the paper.
 The editor replied that they would gladly print stories if anyone was willing to write them.
 A then 15-year old Mike Clark raised his hand, and the rest is history.
-Asked what the best part of covering high school sports is, Mike simply states that “you never run of great stories to tell.”
+Asked what the best part of covering high school sports is, Mike simply states that “you never run out of great stories to tell.”
 As a student at Manteno High School, Mike also wrote for the Kankakee Daily Journal, the school newspaper, and was a manager for the wrestling team.
 After graduating from the University of Illinois, his first full-time job was at the Kankakee Daily Journal, with stops at the Macomb Journal, Chicago Sun-Times and Tribune suburban papers along the way.
 His career has included stops in California, Indiana, Lexuington, Memphis, and Texas.
 Since December of 2022, Mike has covered prep sports as a freelancer for a variety of outlets, including the Sun-Times, The Lansing Journal, and after a break of over 35 years, a return to the Kankakee Daily Journal.
 Asked to reflect on a career that has included covering countless state champions and future pros, Mount Carmel High School’s talented trio of wrestling Williams brothers (Joe, TJ, Steve) immediately stand out to him, as do the talented SICA East boys basketball rivalries of the 1980’s and 1990’s that included vaunted teams from Thornton, Thornridge, Bloom, Bloom Trail, and Thornwood.
 He also fondly recalls covering future World Series winner Cliff Floyd at Thornwood, multiple Mt.
 Carmel football state title runs, and a variety of sports in the Chicago Public League.
 Mike attributes his love of journalism to is parents who always had newspaper around the house.
 A massive music fan, Mike first saw Bruce Springsteen live in 1979 and continues to attend his live shows whenever possible.

 Award Presentation: 2025 Chicago Public League Baseball Championship game (likely week of May 19, 2025).